OAODEV/web-dev-dictionary/definitions.md

 #### push
 To make a service available to a consumer.

-#### release package
+#### service release
 An image and some configuration.
 Runnable for a specific purpose (quality assurence, staging, production).

 #### release process
-The process of configuring and running a service in an environment.
+The process of configuring, running and updating a service or application in an environment.
 ```image -> config -> environment -> service```

 #### service